(DP™-4) Developmental Profile 4

 The DP-4 evaluates children’s functioning in just 20 to 40 minutes.
 It features:

-With the WPS Online Evaluation System, you can administer the DP-4 virtually anywhere, score and report instantly, and create customized intervention plans.
-It allows you to spend less time testing and more time helping children reach their potential.
+With the WPS Online Evaluation System, the DP-4 can be done virtually anywhere, with scores, reports, and intervention plans created instantly.
+The OES allows less time spent on testing and more time allowing children to reach their potential.

-Like previous versions, the DP-4 measures development across five scales:
+Like its predecessors, the DP-4 measures an individual's development across five scales:

 Physical: Large- and small-muscle coordination, strength, stamina, flexibility, and sequential motor skills

-Adaptive Behavior: Ability to cope independently with the environment—to eat, dress, work, use current technology, and take care of self and others
+Adaptive Behavior: Ability to cope independently in the environment—to eat, dress, work, use technology, and take care of self and others

-Social-Emotional: Interpersonal skills, social-emotional understanding, functioning in social situations, and manner in which the child relates to peers and adults
+Social-Emotional: Interpersonal skills, social-emotional understanding, functioning in social situations, and how the child relates to their peers and adults

 Cognitive: Intellectual abilities and skills prerequisite for academic achievement